 Ireland sees itself as a natural child of the UN.
 We are small.
 We are an island which has experienced colonisation and conflict, as many here have also.
 But here at the UN, we listen to others – especially if we hold a different view on an issue or a policy.
 We are convinced that in today’s globalised world we must live in each other’s shelter and not in each other’s shadow.

 Ireland’s contribution to the UN in the fields of sustainable development, humanitarian assistance, disarmament, human rights and the rule of law has been steadfast.
 UN membership has been, and will continue to be, at the very heart of Irish foreign policy.

-Ireland is proud to be a candidate for a seat on the UN Security Council at the elections to be held in 2020.
-We have presented our candidature because we believe deeply that we should step forward and play our part in support of multilateralism at this time of significant global instability and realignment of geopolitical influence.
+Ireland is proud to be a candidate for a seat in the UN Security Council in the elections to be held in 2020.
+We have presented our candidature because we believe deeply that we should step forward and play our part in support of multilateralism at a time of significant global instability and realignment of geopolitical influence.
 We have something to say and we will listen to you when you speak.
-We will be courageous on behalf of the UN and our fellow peoples.
-With Ireland, you know what you get – a small State with big thinking, a country that listens, and a strong independent voice that promotes the values that inspire this organisation.
+We will be courageous on behalf of the UN when needed.
+With Ireland, you know what you get – a small country with big thinking, a country that listens, and a strong independent voice that promotes the values that should inspire this Organisation in the future.